Home ➔ ADHD Struggles ➔ Working Memory ➔ The Trouble With Holding Thoughts

 What Is Decision Paralysis?

 Decision making depends on being able to evaluate, predict, prioritize, and act.
 ADHD messes with all of that.
 Your brain gets stuck between options, overwhelmed by possibilities, or flooded with what-ifs.
+You’re not indecisive by nature — you’re running a decision-making system that short-circuits under pressure.
+When everything feels equally urgent (or equally vague), it’s not about choosing wrong.

 What Actually Helps